The Future of Tourism is Technological, Smart and Sustainable

 More and more companies are using Augmented Reality to show their potential customers the destinations they can travel to without leaving their chairs.
 Given the growing demand when choosing the place to go or the type of trip, this technology is perfect to show the inside of a cruise cabin or the views they will have when hiring a balloon ride, for example.

 The possibilities are endless and there are already several organizations that are offering their services around this technology, preparing virtual gymkhanas, stories, and mysteries to solve while visiting a city… Only in 2020, it became a business worth 120 billion dollars worldwide.
+And with the advent of the metaverse, this trend will grow in ways never seen before.

 Internet of Things (IoT)